Colingo/valid-schema/README.md

     // self documenting!
     , k: ObjectID
     // optional value.
-May be null, undefined or not existant , l: Maybe(String)
+May be null, undefined or not existant
+    // if it exists it has to be a string
+    , l: Maybe(String)
 })